chgroeling/libmicroemu/README.md

   The companion CLI app microemu simplifies testing and debugging.
 It requires Conan for managing dependencies (fmt, spdlog, cxxopts), while libmicroemu itself remains dependency-free.
 ## Development Status

 _libmicroemu_ is currently under active development and can already execute a significant range of ARMv7-M programs.
-Floating-point functionality is not natively supported in the emulator at this time, but it can be achieved by compiling programs with `-softfp`, allowing software-based floating-point emulation within the binary itself.
+Floating-point functionality is not natively supported in the emulator at this time, but it can be achieved by compiling programs with `-mfloat-abi=soft`, allowing software-based floating-point emulation within the binary itself.

 ### Roadmap
 - **ARM Core Completion** – Prioritize complete ARMv7-M functionality, then expand to other architectures like ARMv7-A.